jreisinger/docs/blog/2022-09-10-preventing-git-leaks.md

 ![](https://user-images.githubusercontent.com/1047259/233588004-d2feae9d-5962-462a-bc6f-6d426ab8f026.png)

-NOTE: don't commit secrets even when the repo is private.
-The files or their contents get copied and the platforms holding the repos get [compromised](https://www.darkreading.com/application-security/github-private-rsa-ssh-key-mistakenly-exposed-public-repository).

 I keep most of my code and prose on GitHub in public repos.
 I do it because I get reliable storage for free that I can access from any computer.
-And it might be helpful to others.
+And some of the repos might be helpful to others.
 Also it engages my [hubris](https://thethreevirtues.com/) :-).
 It's working nicely but sometimes I get a bad feeling when I push stuff.
 I'm worried that I might leak some sensitive information like passwords, API keys or tokens.

+NOTE: don't assume that committing secrets is ok when the repo is private.
+The files or their contents get copied and the platforms holding the repos get [compromised](https://www.darkreading.com/application-security/github-private-rsa-ssh-key-mistakenly-exposed-public-repository).

+## Spotting secrets in new commits

 The obvious solution is to think twice before committing and pushing data.

-## New commits

 But there are also some helpful tools, like gitleaks.
 It basically finds and reports secrets in the files you are about to commit.
 I want to run it whenever I commit something in *any* of my repos.
 These are the steps to make that happen:

 1. Install [gitleaks](https://github.com/gitleaks/gitleaks).
 2. Add this to your `~/.gitconfig`: